jkvetina/ADT/README.md

     - ✅ include various checks and logs to limit deployment issues (like using old files)
     - ✅ option to quickly deploy or redeploy created patch
     - ✅ show patch result (build log) on Teams channel
-    - ✅ generate ALTER statements on same table and different commits
+    - ✅ generate ALTER statements automatically from your commits and in a safe/repeatable way
     - ⭕️ remote REST app deployment
 - ✅ it can __export database objects__
     - ✅ if does not use SQLcl anymore, because direct exports are 3x faster